nitrologic/fountain/roha/forge.md

 * 14 slow : experimental output at reading speed : false
 * 15 slops : console worker scripts : false

-### /temp /verbose /seed
+### /temp

-Set or show the persona settings temperature, verbosity and seed.
+Set or show the persona settings temperature.

 Temp is an entropy control, use lower values for focus, higher for creativity.

-Verbosity is an output control, low, medium, high.

-Seed provides random reset.

 ### /share /attach